svcblock/mynginx/README.md

 # mynginx
-My Test Nginx for building docker image from github
+My Test Nginx for building docker image from github.